Raw, the Best of Lady Saw

-This is the first of two albums released in 1998 by Jamaican Dancehall/Reggae artist Lady Saw.
-This is a best of compilation featuring her best hits.
-This album was well received and rated 4.5 stars by [ AMG].
+This is the first greatest hits album by Jamaican singer Lady Saw, released on February 10, 1998, by VP Records, it was the first of two albums to be released in 1998, by Lady Saw, the second being her fourth studio album 99 Ways, released almost 10 months later.
+The album was well received and rated 4.5 stars by [ AMG].